Head of School

 Mr. Logan Bowlds is the tenth Head of School at Stratford Academy and previously held the title of Head of Middle School at Stratford from 2017-2019.

 Logan’s friends and family know him as a lover of books, cooking, running, and an avid fan of Jimmy Buffett.
-Logan loves Macon because, “this town is growing - I love the incredible potential I see in this place, and I’m excited to be a part of this town’s revival.”
+Logan loves living in Macon because, “this town is growing - I love the incredible potential I see in this place, and I’m excited to be a part of this town’s revival.”

 Logan’s philosophy about a strong independent school is that “every child should be known and every child should be loved.”
-Stratford Academy embodies that belief be personalizing every interaction and encounter with a child along the way, from their entrance in preschool to their graduation in senior year.
+Stratford Academy embodies that belief by personalizing every interaction and encounter with a child along the way, from their entrance in preschool to their graduation in senior year.
 “Everyone in the community knows that an education received from Stratford Academy can stand beside the most elite of prep schools in the nation.
 We consistently place students in the top universities around the world.
 But, what our community is slowly realizing is that while academics remain our top priority, we also have loads of fun, focus on building relationships, and create a sense of community that simply can’t be beat.”